-If we are unable to protect our intellectual property then our business could be adversely affected.
+If we are unable to protect and enforce our intellectual property then our business could be adversely affected.

 Our success depends in part upon our ability to obtain, maintain and enforce our patents, copyrights, trade secrets, trademarks and other intellectual property rights and prevent third parties from infringing, misappropriating or circumventing those rights.
-We have historically focused on filing U.S. patent applications, for many reasons, including the fact that a significant portion of RAIN products are used in or imported into the United States.
+We have historically focused on filing U.S. patent applications, for many reasons, including the fact that a significant portion of RAIN products are sold for use in the United States.
 We have only a small number of foreign patents and applications.
 We also only have registered trademarks and domain names in select countries where we believe filing for such protection is appropriate.
-By focusing our intellectual property protection on the United States and a small number of foreign countries, we have a limited ability to assert that intellectual property outside the United States, including in some significant foreign markets such as China.
+By focusing our intellectual property protection on the United States and a small number of foreign countries, we have a limited ability to assert intellectual property rights outside the United States, including in some significant foreign markets such as China or Europe.
 Moreover, the global manufacturing and distribution systems for tags or labels incorporating our endpoint IC products could complicate our efforts to enforce our U.S. patents.